 There was once a farmer who had a very, very lazy daughter.

-Whenever he sent her to feed the chickens, he would find her daydreaming while the chickens went hungry.
+Whenever he sent her to feed the chickens, he would find her daydreaming amid a flock of hungry chickens.

 Whenever he asked her to hoe the crops, he would find her laying in the field watching the clouds drift by.

 Whenever he asked, “What am I going to do with you?”
 She would just shrug her shoulders and wander off.

 He sat her down and asked, “What do you want to do?”

 “I want to snap my fingers and make things happen.”